eftech93/chat-test-lab/lab-2/Readme.md

-# Second Lab - Containerize Node app and React app
+# Second Lab - Containerize NodeJs app and ReactJs app

 In this lab, we are going to containerize both apps using docker, please be aware that we are not going to apply containers for a production level/scenario.